UPMC Musculoskeletal Imaging Fellowship

 The division also covers various inpatient and outpatient sites/clinics remotely including:

 - UPMC Hillman Cancer Center – Located adjacent to UPMC Shadyside is Western Pennsylvania’s only Comprehensive Cancer Center designated by the National Cancer Institute and provides the highest level of cancer care and cutting-edge cancer research.
-The facility houses a 3T MRI unit, as well as CT, radiography, and PET/CT units.

 - UPMC Magee-Women’s Hospital – Located in Pittsburgh’s Oakland neighborhood is a 360-bed world-class center for women’s health recognized as a National Center of Excellence in Women’s Heath by the U.S. Department of Health and Human Services.
 It serves as the primary teaching facility for obstetrics, gynecology, gynecologic oncology, and neonatology for the UPMC Health System and has the largest neonatal intensive care unit in Pennsylvania.